joetituskumar/machine-status-devops-lab/README.md

 ## 📷 Screenshots

-Screenshots can be added later for:
+Screenshots will be added later for:

 - GitHub Actions successful workflow
 - GHCR container image package